waxx567/portfolio-2025/README.md

 # Interactive 3D Portfolio Website

 [How it looks so far](https://new.fivefiftyfive.in).
-Waiting on testimonials as the ones here as just dummy text.
+Waiting on testimonials as the ones here are just dummy text.

 A visually captivating 3D portfolio built with React.js and Three.js!
 Combines interactive 3D graphics and smooth web performance to showcase my skills in an engaging way.